 Time Commitment for Mentors:

-We are requesting mentors to spend 1 to 2 hours per week supporting assigned project teams, and engage in activities including attending as many weekly meetings via Skype or Web Ex as their schedule allows, provide comments on homework assignments, and if not available for team meetings, make themselves available for at least one hour “office hour” sessions with teams each week during the program to provide advice or give feedback on materials developed for the homework presentations.
+We are requesting mentors to spend 1 to 2 hours per week supporting assigned project teams, and engage in activities including attending as many weekly meetings via BlueJeans or Web Ex as their schedule allows, provide comments on homework assignments, and if not available for team meetings, make themselves available for at least one hour “office hour” sessions with teams each week during the program to provide advice or give feedback on materials developed for the homework presentations.
 We understand that mentors may not be able to commit to attending all of the group weekly meetings.